wix-playground/CharFunk/readme.md

 #CharFunk - a Unicode character utility for JavaScript

 CharFunk provides some of the functionality that Java's Character class does.
-For example, it lets you test whether characters are letters or digits.
+For example, it lets you test whether unicode characters in the BMP (0000 to FFFF) are letters or digits.

 Here are some of the things you can do with CharFunk: